 Mars Petcare's $9.1B acquisition of VCA folded roughly 800 hospitals into a centrally managed ad operation alongside Banfield and BluePearl.
 National brand campaigns, payer relationships, and centrally negotiated digital spend handle most of the acquisition.
 Individual VCA hospitals add local CPVD as a margin lever, not a primary channel.

 Mobile and house-call vets often pencil out best on referral plus one tightly-drawn zone over their service area.
-If your van's drive radius already caps the addressable market, a single zone plus a thin background rotation typically beats any broader media spend — but it's still WilDi, just a smaller deployment.
+If your van's drive radius already caps the addressable market, a single zone plus a thin background rotation typically beats any broader media spend.
+It's still WilDi, just a smaller deployment.

 Specialty hospitals (oncology, cardiology, neurology) and exotic-pet practices acquire patients through general-practitioner referrals, not consumer marketing.
 The decision-maker is another vet, not the pet owner.
 Practice-relations outreach, CE sponsorship, and DVM-to-DVM relationship-building beat any consumer ad channel for these models.